 COMMUNITAS will bring together a cohort of early career pastors (i.e., in the pastorate from 5-12 years) from the greater Los Angeles area for a series of brief retreat-seminars spaced out over a one-year period beginning in August 2022 and ending in August 2023.
 These sessions will utilize Pepperdine faculty and staff who have particular expertise related to the topic under discussion and/or a relationship with the selected business and community leaders from the greater Los Angeles area to engage in direct conversation with these young leaders.

-community among the program participants, and familiarizing participants with concepts related to organizational and community leadership and change.
-Most other sessions will begin on Tuesday mornings and end on Wednesday afternoons, with each session devoted to a particular social issue that is important and relevant to the community (final session will begin on Monday evening).
-The program also includes a 5-day, 4-night trip to Washington, D.C. in July 2020 to examine issues of national and international importance.
+The first meeting is focused on orienting pastors to the program itself, building community among the program participants, and familiarizing participants with concepts related to organizational and community leadership and change.
+Each session (except the D.C. trip) will begin on a Monday afternoon and end on Wednesday afternoon, with each session devoted to a particular social issue that is important and relevant to the community.
+The program also includes a 5-day, 4-night trip to Washington, D.C. in October 2022 to examine issues of national and international importance.